--3.4.1 MARKETING STRATEGIES--

 --WHY CONSUMER PROTECTION LAWS ARE NEEDED--

-ASYMMETRIC INFORMATION: SELLERS know more about the QUALITY of the product than the BUYER and therefore can mislead the buyer by withholding information, in addition for more technical products consumers often LACK THE TECHNICAL KNOWHOW in order to make an informed and accurate decision and again can be easily misled.
+ASYMMETRIC INFORMATION occurs when the SELLERS know more about the QUALITY of the product than the BUYER and therefore can mislead the buyer by withholding information, in addition for more technical products CONSUMERS OFTEN LACK THE TECHNICAL KNOWHOW in order to make an informed and accurate decision and again can be easily misled.

-PERSUASIVE ADVERTISING: Marketers can persuade consumers to buy products by misleading them with claims about quality and content which could turn out to be false, and in some cases dangerous.
+PERSUASIVE ADVERTISING by marketers can persuade consumers to buy products by misleading them with claims about quality and content which could turn out to be false, and in some cases dangerous.

 It is ILLEGAL to disclose an inaccurate net weight on the product.
 Example UNDERWEIGHT APRICOTS UK